Gemini Context Window Feels Shorter Than Advertised

 )

-Step 7: Start a new conversation to free history
+Step 7: Start a new conversation to free up history

-2. Summarize prior context into a < 5K-token brief
+2. Summarize the prior context into a brief of at most 5K tokens

-3. Reuse the brief + new file in the new chat
+3. Reuse that brief plus the new file in the fresh chat

 Step 8: Workspace — ask IT to raise the cap